Amarques-UCSD/Lab8/README.md

    - Yes, this is a simple functionality test that that only involves one feature.

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?
-   - The browser will pop up.
+   - The browser page will not pop up.

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?